Chemical warfare: World War II

 Although significant effort went into the development and stockpiling of chemical weapons in World War II, they saw no battlefield use in the European Theatre.
 Nazi Germany dedicated much research to the development of nerve agents, but never used them even during the final defense of the fatherland.
-It has been suggested that Adolf Hitler's own experience with poison gas during WWI and fears that the Allies would retaliate with their own chemical weapons were the main reasons.
+It has been suggested that Adolf Hitler's own experience with poison gas during WWI and fears that the Allies would retaliate with their own chemical weapons were the main reasons chemical weapons were never used by Nazi Germany.
 According to military historian Ian V. Hogg, the Germans were reluctant to use nerve agents since they couldn't find any defense or antidote for them.
 They also feared that the ban on scientific journals about organophosphates in Britain meant that the Allies also discovered nerve agents.
 In reality, they were unaware of the G-series until an ammunition dump captured in April 1945 was examined, while the ban on scientific publications was meant to prevent Axis nations from learning about advances on the development of insecticides and herbicides to boost food production; nonetheless, the Allies made comprehensive plans for defensive and retaliatory use of chemical weapons, and stockpiled large quantities.